This could be an option for you ...

 If your debt is out of control, you may be past the point of debt refinancing.
 This may be the case if your minimum payments are too high, you are already behind on payments, have experienced a significant financial hardship or simply want to get out of debt faster and pay less in interest.

-If this sounds familiar you should consider debt settlement programs as an alternative to traditional debt repayment and refinancing.
-Contact Accredited Debt Relief to speak to a Certified Debt Specialist.
-We can answer your questions and help you find a program that is right for you.
+If this sounds familiar you should consider working with a debt consolidation company as an alternative to traditional unsecured debt repayment and refinancing.
+Contact Accredited Debt Relief to speak to a Consolidation Specialist.
+We can answer your questions and help you find a solution that is right for you.